 Curry Puff Styles You Can Try

 Curry pastry puffs appear in many styles across Asia.
 Malaysian curry puffs are bold and aromatic, often using curry paste and potatoes.
 Thai curry puffs, known as karipap, sometimes include sweet potato and are often deep-fried.
 Indian bakery-style veg puffs are usually baked and filled with vegetables or paneer, with tandoori versions adding smoky flavour.
-This recipe works well for all these variations.
+This recipe can be easily adapted to suit all of these variations.

 Choosing the Right Flavour Profile

-You can shape the flavour of your curry pastry puffs based on what you enjoy and what ingredients you have.
+You can adjust the flavour of your curry pastry puffs based on your taste and the ingredients you have available.

 - Curry paste gives deep, bold flavour and is usually spicy